 Alongside automating many processes in your law practice, you will still want to develop a genuine personal connection with your prospects and clients and ensure they understand that they will be receiving the same great service as if you were providing it in person.

 NLBM member lawyers who practice virtually are conducting their Family Wealth Planning Sessions via video, using a webcam, just as if they were meeting in person.
-(Bonnie Bowles, NLBM member lawyer who has been serving virtually for 5+ years says: “You must use the webcam—it’s imperative to make that personal connection!”)
+(Bonnie Faucett, NLBM Director of Product, and lawyer who has been serving virtually for 5+ years says: “You must use the webcam—it’s imperative to make that personal connection!”)
 Our members have also found creative ways to celebrate milestones with their clients, even if they can’t meet in person, including setting up special document-signing ceremonies using video conferencing.

 5. Have a solid network of collaborators and co-counsel